stanford-cs149/asst3/cloud_readme.md

 chmod go-w /home/lightsail-user
 ~~~~

 5. Now we have completed our key pair setup.
 Find your instance's IP address in the console.
 After starting your Lightsail instance, you can find its IP address here.
-Try refreshing the page if its empty.
+Try refreshing the page if its empty. **Note: the IP of your instance changes every time it is restarted!**
 ![ip](handout/ip.png?raw=true)

 6. Finally, you can SSH into your instance using generated private key with the following command!